peppertech/OracleJETWorkshop2019/part1.md

 In the previous section, you were working against local data.
 Now, we're going to get our data from a demo ERP service.

-1. Start by creating a connection to the data using an AJAX call, with Basic authentication, so no getJSON, using an ArrayDataProvider, to the real URL.
+1. Start by creating a connection to the data using an AJAX call, with Basic authentication.
+While doing the below, comment out or delete your getJSON call and replace it with the below, in 'src/js/appControler.js':

 ```js #button { border: none; }
 $.ajax